 Make “lost cat” signs with a recent, clear photo of your cat and the best phone numbers to reach you.
 It would help to include a reward as an incentive, but it’s not necessary.
 Place the signs on mailboxes around your neighborhood (only on the outside – it’s against the law to put them inside!), on bulletin boards, in local veterinary offices, pet stores, and inside local restaurants with permission.
-It’s a good idea to use laminating sheets to protect your signs that will be exposed to any rain or snow to keep them from getting damaged.
+Also, it’s a good idea to use laminating sheets to protect your signs.
+Especially if they will be exposed to any rain or snow to keep them from getting damaged.

 6. Visit Your Local Shelter and County Animal Control

 Don’t just call the shelters, and don’t expect the very busy shelter staff to be able to properly identify your cat or to call you.
 Visit the shelters every two to three days!

 Place a classified ad on your local website.
 Include the same information you put on your “Lost Cat” sign and include photos.
 Facebook, Instagram, and Twitter can be great networking resources.
 Just about every metro area has a Lost Pets social media group.
 Share a picture with your local connections.
 Join groups that deal with lost and found pets to get the word out.

 Once you’ve got your cat back home, it’s a really good idea to take him or her to the vet for a checkup – even if he looks okay.
 Check for cuts and scrapes and make sure he hasn’t picked up any parasites on his outdoor adventure.
 Also, have a microchip inserted if your cat doesn’t have one.